Fall Again: Glenn Lewis version

 Canadian R&B artist Glenn Lewis recorded the song for Maid in Manhattan, a film released on December 10, 2002 starring Jennifer Lopez and Ralph Fiennes.
 He makes an appearance in the film performing the song at a charity gala.
 Soulful and reminiscent of traditional R&B, the song received 5 out of 5 stars on Amazon Music.
 This version was also featured on a 2003 Universal Music compilation album titled Smooth Jazz Cafe 5.

 Kenny G version

-American smooth jazz saxophonist Kenny G recorded the song for the Heart and Soul, which was released on June 29, 2010.
-Unlike most of Kenny G's jazz numbers, "Fall Again" is a rhythm and blues ballad.
+American smooth jazz saxophonist Kenny G recorded the song for the album Heart and Soul, which was released on June 29, 2010.
+Unlike most of Kenny G's jazz numbers, "Fall Again" is an R&B ballad.
 Kenny G plays the saxophone with Thicke on vocals.
 Kenny G said, "His (Robin Thicke's) voice is so emotional and soulful, the combination of his voice and my saxophone really hits the perfect tones for my new album."
 Mark Edward Nero of About.com mentioned Kenny G "is a jazz saxophonist, not an R&B singer.
-But K.G. has a new, R&B-inspired album", and "Robin Thicke is featured on the first single, Fall Again".
+But K.G. has a new, R&B-inspired album", and "Robin Thicke is featured on the first single, 'Fall Again'."

 Also released as a single, it debuted at number 30 on the Billboard Jazz Songs chart on June 19, 2010, and peaked at number six on September 11, 2010.